GiblinJack/GiblinJack.github.io/about.md

 title: About
 permalink: /about/
 ---
 I am from Santa Cruz, Ca. Some hobbies of mine are surfing, skiing and overland camping.
+I have a passion for the wildland and have contributed to my community through regular beach cleanups and participation in local public trail maintenance.

 ### More Information
 Relevant course work: